ucan-wg/invocation/README.md

 ### 5.2.2 Authorization

-The `auth` field MUST contain a [varsig] signing over an array of CIDs that includes the `Task`'s CID, signed by the issuer of the proofs.
+The `auth` field MUST contain a [Varsig] signing over an array of CIDs that includes the `Task`'s CID, signed by the issuer of the proofs.

 ## 5.3 Invocation Tag